 The Gauls were farmers, like many other peoples of the day.
 They also were traders, craftsmen, priests, and politicians.
 No doubt that they also boasted fine warriors.
 Folks remember their defeat at the hands of the Romans, but it took a long time for Rome to be able to conquer Gaul.
 Not only that, but the Senones under Brennus sacked Rome in 390 BCE.
 This would not happen again until the Visigoths in 410 CE.
 Another interesting thing about Gaulish warriors is that some would sever the heads of their more powerful or higher ranking foes.
 They would then preserve them in jars of oil.
 Apparently they were a good conversation piece!

 One of the more enigmatic classes of Gaulish society was that of the Druids.
 Not much is known about the fascinating people who filled this role.
 It is said that they were priests, but the Gauls already had priests.
 The Druids were not only a type of priest, but basically the learned class of Gaulish society.
-So they also served as judges, doctors, astronomers, and diviners.
-They were said to be able to ride between two opposing lines at war and stop the battle.
-Also, they are said to have led sacrifices.
-Furthermore, it is said that they stressed memorising their teachings, which is a great pity because it means their learning was never written down.
+So they also served as judges, doctors, astronomers, and philosophers.
+It is said that they stressed memorising their teachings, which is a great pity because it means their learning was never written down.

 Facets of the Old Religion

 We’d be dishonest to say that we have some perfect understanding of the Senobessoues (Old Customs).
 We don’t, and that’s practically impossible.
 Pantheons, in these neat little families of Gods?
-Ha!
-Not here.
+Though possible, we don’t actually know because their mythologies weren’t preserved.
 There were surely some Gods that were known throughout much of what we call Gaul, widely worshipped.
 Taranis, Eponâ, Belenos, Carnonos, Sironâ, and so on.
 Most inscriptions of Gods however, only show up once, or a few times.

 Clearly, like other peoples religions of the time, Gaulish religion was Polytheist in nature.
 This means that they worshipped many distinct deities.
 Gaulish religion was also animistic — names were given to natural formations and parts of the land.
 Landscapes themselves were seen to be alive.
 This also includes rivers, springs, and lakes.
 These landscapes were always thought to be presided over by a deity.